azemZejnil/ObjectDetection-Android/README.md

 I used 3.6 python and Pillow library for images manipulation.
 <br>
 This is important to note because as it seems, using different Tensorflow version in Android Studio can lead to errors.
-You must use same version of Tensorflow both in training and Android Studio
+You must use same version of Tensorflow both in training and in Android Studio
 ### Formating and usage in Android app

 There is Google's official repository on Tensorflow: